Violation of the "information-disturbance relationship" in finite-time quantum measurements: Introduction

 This paper is organized as follows.
 In Section \ref{path} we describe the restricted path integral approach for energy measurements incorporating the non-ideal attributes of the measuring device.
-The influence of non-ideal measurements on a qubit is detailed in Section \ref{nonid}.
 Description of the quantum discord measures and details of the qubit pair system under study is provided in Section \ref{dis}, including an analysis of the influence of critical parameters in the violation of a Bell inequality associated with the quantum state of the qubit pair.
 In Section \ref{meas}, the effect of the measurement precision and finite time duration on the quantum correlation measure is evaluated and numerical results are presented.
 The information-measurement precision trade-off relations is examined in Section \ref{tradeo} and the implication of results obtained in Section \ref{meas} on the ``information-disturbance relationship" is discussed.
 In Section \ref{mar} non-Markovianity as quantified by the fidelity difference is used to analyze the flow of information during quantum measurements, and the issues of quantum non-locality and non-Markovian dynamics during violation of the ``information-disturbance relationship", is examined.
 The conclusion is provided in Section \ref{con}.